FORMBOT/Voron-2.4/README.md

 ### P. 175-178 v2.4 manual:
 Skip these steps, instead configure your Manta like this:
 ![M8P_v2 Jumper / Driver marking](https://github.com/FORMBOT/Voron-2.4/blob/main/Diagrams/M8P_config.pdf)
+Place a Jumper on all yellow marked pins and place the TMC2209s with attached heatsink on all driver ports with a blue circle after installing the jumpers.

 --- to be continued ---